 Stepping requires transaction managers.
 You can choose an implementation you like.

 DTM is a mature transaction manager you can use as the TM provider for Stepping.
-DTM allows you to get many other distributed transaction modes like SAGA, TCC, and XA.
+DTM allows you to use many other distributed transaction patterns like Saga, TCC, and XA.

 See the DTM document.

 Stepping provides a simple built-in TM implementation.
-It runs with your app as a local transaction manager.
+The local-TM runs with your app as a local transaction manager.
 Which app starts a job should be the TM of this job.

 See the Local-TM document.